rt5899-art/Sales-Overview/README.md

-## Retail Sales Performance And Executive Overview
+## Sales Performance And Executive Overview

 An interactive, multi-page Power BI analytics dashboard designed to consolidate customer demographics, transaction logs, returns, and regional territories into an actionable business intelligence engine.